Sappy

 "Sappy" is a song by the American rock band, Nirvana, written by vocalist and guitarist, Kurt Cobain.
 It was first released as a hidden track on the AIDS-benefit compilation album, No Alternative, in October 1993.

-The song was released under the title "Verse Chorus Verse," but since this title is shared by another, abandoned Nirvana song, it is now referred to by its earlier title of "Sappy."
+The song was released under the title "Verse Chorus Verse", but since this title is shared by another, abandoned Nirvana song, it is now referred to by its earlier title of "Sappy".
 The same version that appeared on No Alternative was re-released as "Sappy" on the Nirvana rarities box set, With the Lights Out, in November, 2004, with a note that it had been "retitled 'Verse Chorus Verse' for release" on the track list.
 A remixed version of the same recording appeared simply as "Sappy" on the 20th anniversary re-issue of In Utero, the album for which it was recorded, in September 2013.
-Earlier versions of the song have also been released under the title of "Sappy."
+Earlier versions of the song have also been released under the title of "Sappy".

 "Sappy" peaked at number 9 on the US Alternative National Airplay chart, published by the Billboard sister publication, Radio & Records.

-Origin and recording

 Early history

 The first known version of the song is a solo home demo recorded by Cobain in the late 1980s.

 The song was recorded four times in the studio, with two different drummers.
 The first studio version, featuring Chad Channing on drums, was recorded by Jack Endino at Reciprocal Recording in Seattle, Washington on January 2 and 3, 1990.
 The band spent 10 hours working on the song, with much of that time spent trying to achieve a drum sound similar to Steve Albini's, according to Endino.
 The second version was recorded by Butch Vig at Smart Studios in Madison, Wisconsin during recording sessions from April 2 to 6, 1990, for a planned second album for Sub Pop, their label at the time, that never materialized.
 The third version, featuring the band's new drummer Dave Grohl, was also recorded by Vig, during the sessions for their second album and first on DGC Records, Nevermind, at Sound City Studios in Van Nuys, California, in May, 1991.